 Joshua Y. Sturm

-- Represents Elliott Management Corporation as the largest unsecured creditor in the Chapter 11 cases of Energy Future Intermediate Holding Company LLC and its debtor affiliates.
+- Represented Elliott Management Corporation as the largest unsecured creditor in the Chapter 11 cases of Energy Future Intermediate Holding Company LLC and its debtor affiliates in successfully opposing a proposed transaction for the sale of EFIH's equity interest in its regulated distribution subsidiary in favor of an alternative transaction.

-- Represents an ad hoc group of noteholders in the restructuring of notes issued by Global A&T Electronics Ltd.
+- Represented an ad hoc group of noteholders in the prepackaged restructuring of notes issued by Global A&T Electronics Ltd.

-- Represents Gawker Media, LLC, a media publication, in its Chapter 11 case.
+- Represented Gawker Media, LLC, a media publication, in its Chapter 11 case.

 - Represented Kaisa Group Holdings Ltd., a Hong Kong-based developer of Chinese real estate, in obtaining U.S. chapter 15 recognition for an international restructuring of $3 billion in debt.
 Named “Restructuring Deal of the Year” for 2017 at the IFLR Asia Awards.